 Switzerland is a party to the European Agreement on the International Carriage of Dangerous Goods by Road (ADR) and by Rail (RID).
-Air transport is covered by the ICAO Dangerous Goods Regulations and transport on the river Rhine by the ADN (Accord européen relatif au transport international des marchandises dangereuses par voies de navigation intérieures).
-Licences for export are not issued unless the international obligations relevant to the modes of transport used are fulfilled.
+Air transport is covered by the ICAO Dangerous

+Goods Regulations and transport on the river Rhine by the ADN (Accord européen relatif au transport international des marchandises dangereuses par voies de navigation intérieures).
+The transit of radioactive material is subject to an authorisation issued under the Nuclear Energy Act and the Nuclear Energy Ordinance (for nuclear material and radioactive waste) or the Radiological Protection Act and the Radiological Protection Ordinance (for other radioactive materials) like import and export.
+Licences for transit are not issued unless the international obligations relevant to the modes of transport used are fulfilled.